DonnyRozendal/fritzyandfriends/README.md

 - Database name is set to `ffdb`
 - External port is set to `3307`, and the internal port to `3306`.

-This information is then used by LocalNetty from its `application.properties` file.
-Here you can also configure the port of the database.
+This information is set in `application.properties` of `LocalNetty`.

 To access the MySQL shell of the container from a terminal for testing, run the following command:
 ```